moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 Visualizing In RViz
 ===================

-This tutorial will introduce you to a tool that can help you quickly understand what your MoveIt program is doing my rendering visualizations in RViz.
+This tutorial will introduce you to a tool that can help you quickly understand what your MoveIt program is doing by rendering visualizations in RViz.

 Prerequisites
 -------------

 If you haven't already done so, make sure you've completed the steps in :doc:`Your First Project </doc/tutorials/your_first_project/your_first_project>`.
-This project assumes you are starting with the ``hello_moveit`` project where the previous tutorial left off.
+This project assumes you are starting with the ``hello_moveit`` project, where the previous tutorial left off.

 Steps
 -----